heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1875.* For over a year, Ellen has been pulsing light through cylinderical drums of ethylene, along the despatch tubes, and towards Chancery Lane.
-Some bounces back, some doesn't; sometimes there is a phase shift.
-From these data, Ellen applies a specific radio frequency pulse to a specific batch of molecules, using an ingenious combinatorial scheme of her own design to prevent errors.
-One molecule at a time, she is teleporting the demon.
+*1875.* For over a year, Ellen has been pulsing light along the despatch tubes, through filters, lenses, and cylinderical drums of ethylene, towards Chancery Lane.
+Some bounces back, some doesn't;
+ sometimes there is a phase shift.
+From these data, Ellen cooks up a specific radio frequency pulse to a specific batch of molecules, chosen by an ingenious combinatorial scheme of her own design.
+The light that leaks through has its state imprinted in the colloid, and is corrected on a future round.

+One molecule at a time, she is teleporting the demon out of Ede & Ravenscroft.

 <p align="center">
   ⁂